avabellaw/bright-times/readme.md

 ![Checkout success](docs/user-stories/checkout-success-12.webp)

-**13. As a user, I want to view my tickets to ensure it exists and check the information**
+**13. As a user, I want to view my tickets to ensure they exist and to check the ticket/order information**

 The user can navigate to the user tickets page by going to the account dropdown in the nav bar.

 ![User tickets nav item](docs/user-stories/user-tickets-nav-13.webp)

-The user can then view order details such as when the order was placed and it's order number.
+The user can then view order details such as when the order was placed and its order number.

 ![User tickets order](docs/user-stories/user-tickets-13.webp)

 **14. As a user, I want to see the ticket event details to get up-to-date information on it.**

-The ticket details such as date and time is shown on the user ticket.
+The ticket details such as date and time are shown on the user ticket.
 They can click this ticket to be taken to the event details page.

 Clicking on the ticket will bring the user to the event's details.